AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 2. Users should not be calling that method.
 If implementations do decide to add a public **getExpiration()** method onto their cache items this will ultimately not be the method that users expect it to be, for precisely the reasons that it was removed from the specification in the first place.
 When you create a method that users should not be calling it should not be public.

-3. The specification should be complete.
-There is no reason why, with the exception of constructors, implementations should be forced to define any methods that are not in the original specification.
+3. The specification should be complete for both calling code **and implementations**.
+With the exception of constructors, implementations should be forced to define any public methods that are not in the original specification.

-The solution to this problem would be to set the expiration time when saving the object.
+One solution to this specific problem would be to set the expiration time when saving the object.
 So rather than:

 {% highlight php startinline=true %}
 $item->expiresAfter(300);